Back The Comeback

 Century Partners employs an underutilized group of skilled local builders.
 The properties are then rented or sold to a professionally, ethnically and income-diverse group that includes graduate students, medical workers, technology workers, young professionals and artisans with verified income.
 Moreover, the rehabilitation projects are delivering investors a solid return.
 And though CP’s efforts will result in increased neighborhood-wide property values, their track record shows: no evictions, no displacements or rent increases for inherited tenants.

-Andrew came to Detroit in February of 2015, already an accomplished real estate developer with more 300 units in his portfolio.
-He has experience in all facets of real estate, from small to large scale renovations to new home construction, property management to real estate bookkeeping.
+After co-founding Century Partners in 2014, Andrew moved to Detroit in February of 2015, already an accomplished real estate developer with more than 300 units in his portfolio.
+He has experience in all facets of real estate: from small to large scale renovations to new home construction and property management and real estate accounting.
 He’s also a writer with a background in film production and theatre.
 First, he saw a real estate development opportunity.
 Then, he fell in love with the story of Detroit and decided to become a part of it.

 Minimum Target IRR